Italian World War II destroyers: Navigatori class

 The twelve destroyers were commissioned between December 1929 and May 1931.
 They were a modern form of the earlier esploratori, displacing 2,650 tonnes, and were a response to the French Jaguar and Guépard classes.
 Weaponry was reduced to six 120 mm guns in three twin turrets, one of which was amidships.
 The guns were a new model (Ansaldo 1926 pattern, 50 calibre) and the mountings allowed 45° elevation.
 The class used two sizes of torpedoes, in two triple banks, each unusually composed of two 533 mm (21 in) separated by one 450 mm (17.7 in) torpedo launcher.
 As originally built, the class retained the older anti-aircraft fit of two 40 mm and four 13.2 mm machine guns.
-Fifty-six mines were carried, except for the flagship, Nicolosso Da Rocco, which required space for staff facilities.
+Fifty-six mines were carried, except for the flagship, Nicolosso Da Recco, which required space for staff facilities.
 The class's machinery introduced a unit design, whereby the boilers and engine for one shaft were housed separately from those for the other shaft.
 Power output was substantially increased in order to deliver the desired speed.
 A new style of bridge layout and structure was also introduced.

 As originally built, the Navigatori ships were insufficiently stable and too wet.
 Remedies were applied in two stages, firstly in the mid-1930s when some superficial changes were made to reduce superstructures and move fuel bunkers, and subsequently from 1938 to 1940, when the beam was increased and bows raised.
 This increased displacement and significantly reduced speed.
 During World War II, several programmes were started to upgrade weaponry, in particular anti-aircraft weapons, but none were applied uniformly to all ships in the class.
 These included full triple 533 mm torpedo mountings, 40 mm guns replaced by greater numbers of 20 mm guns, and replacement of the after torpedo tubes with 37 mm guns.
 Several ships were adapted for radar but only two received the equipment; Leone Pancaldo had the Italian EC3/ter Gufo set and Lanzaretto Malocello had the German FuMo 26/40G.

 The three squadrons of this class served in the Mediterranean, escorting North African convoys, laying offensive minefields, bombarding shore targets and screening the fleet.
 Five ships survived until the Italian surrender, but two of these were sunk in September 1943 after action against a German convoy and another was scuttled in port to avoid capture by the Germans.
 One was captured by the Germans and served with them as TA44.
 One ship survived the war in Italian service.